dvoitekh/mlops_workshops/README.md

 ## Feast

 Open Kubeflow dashboard, create a new notebook.
 In the notebook clone this repo.
 Navigate to [feast directory](feast/).
 Current code will use local files and registry, but it can be replaced with s3 or gcs.
-Run the notebook to see how Feast provides ability to query features both in offline and online modes.
+Run the notebook to see how Feast provides ability to query features both in the offline and online modes.

 ## Katib (hyper-parameter optimization)